AlbeeTheLoli/Melodi/README.md

 # Melodi

-Web-app that allows it's user to create a random melody with preset settings.
+Web-app for creating random and unique melodies with preset settings (scale and key).